scalding-io/ProgrammingWithScalding/README.md

 How to monitor and maintain cluster stability.

 * **External data stores** -
-Interaction with external external SQL and NOSQL data stores.
+Interaction with external external SQL, NOSQL and in-memory applications like MemCache , Solr, ElasticSearch.
-Effectively accessing MySQL, HBase and HIVE.
+Code for accessing SQL databases

 * **Machine Learning** -
 Machine Learning and Recommendation systems - Pattern - PMML - Mahout.